Service Types

 • Any YAML with a top-level services: key.

-• Installed as a docker compose service.
+• Catch installs it as a Docker Compose service.

 • Use --pull on yeet run when you want to refresh images; otherwise run reuses existing images.